 40.1 Following a contingent event, voltage will be maintained within the ranges specified in clause 8.22(1) of the Code except where, for a particular GXP or region, there is a wider voltage agreement in place.

 40.2 Where a wider voltage agreement applies, the voltage within that GXP or region will, following a contingent event, be managed so voltage stability is maintained and voltage does not go outside the lesser of the capability of the affected assets, as set out in the asset capability statements for those assets, or the voltage limit agreed in the wider voltage agreement.

+40.3 Following an extended contingent event, voltage will be maintained within the ranges determined under clause 41.1.

 41. To manage voltage and control voltage excursions within the quality limits set out in clause 17 of this Security Policy the system operator must:

 41.1 Determine a set of target grid voltages at selected key locations (selected by the system operator) to be maintained during normal operations.
+For the purpose of clause 17 the system operator has determined that the target grid voltages will be within the range in clause 8.22(1) of the Code.

 41.2 Recommend to asset owners appropriate tap positions for transformers, which have off load tap changers, given the expected range of dispatch scenarios.